Stepan Hiha: Career

 Beskyd.
 After the band disbanded in 1991, he found himself unemployed, which prompted him to begin writing songs and exploring musical arrangement.
-This creative shift eventually led to the establishment of his own recording studio, GIGARecords.
+This creative shift eventually led to the establishment of his own recording studio.

 In 1993, he launched his career as a pop vocalist, and in 1995 released his debut solo album Druzi Moi (My Friends).
 In 1999, he founded the S. Hiha Art Agency, which includes the band Druzi Moi, the show ballet Viklen, and the ballet troupe Boomer.
 This was followed by two more albums: Vulytsia Natali (Natalie Street) in 1999 and Troyandy Dlia Tebe (Roses for You) in 2005.

 Hiha's popularity began to decline in the 2000s, despite notable achievements during that period.
-In 2000, he founded the recording studio Hiha-Records, marking an important milestone in his musical career.
+In 2000, he founded the recording studio GIGARecords, marking an important milestone in his musical career.

-His album Natali Street became a breakthrough success; by 2002, it had sold over one million copies, making him the first artist in independent Ukraine to receive a Gold Disc.
-Alongside his artistic pursuits, he also dedicated himself to music education – becoming a professor at Ternopil Volodymyr Hnatiuk National Pedagogical University, located in Ternopil, in 2006 and joining the Rivne Philharmonic as a soloist in 2007.
+His album Natalie Street became a breakthrough success; by 2002, it had sold over one million copies, making him the first artist in independent Ukraine to receive a Gold Disc.
+Alongside his artistic pursuits, he also dedicated himself to music education, becoming an associate professor at the Ternopil Volodymyr Hnatiuk National Pedagogical University in 2006, and joining the Rivne Philharmonic as a soloist in 2007.

+Later years and death

 Although he had faded from the spotlight for some time, Hiha's music experienced a revival following the 2022 Russian invasion of Ukraine.
-Thanks largely to the social media platform TikTok, his songs once again resonated deeply with Ukrainian audiences and gained widespread popularity.
-He became a sensation on social networks, where tracks including "This Dream", "Yavorina", "Third Toast", and "Gold of the Carpathians" emerged as genuine hits.
+Largely due to TikTok and other social media, his songs once again resonated deeply with Ukrainian audiences and gained widespread popularity.
+He became a sensation on social networks, where tracks including "Tsei son", "Yavoryna", "Tretiy tost", and "Zoloto Karpat" emerged as genuine hits.

 That same year, he launched extensive national and international tours in support of the Armed Forces of Ukraine, further boosting his popularity and reaffirming his place in the hearts of fans.
-Hiha gave two concerts in Lutsk during the week of December 2022, and he returned to the city in April 2023.
+Hiha gave two concerts in Lutsk during one week in December 2022 and gave another concert in April 2023.